maximilianh/pubMunch/README.md

 The scripts can use Java classes.
 If the name of the script starts with "java", pubRunAnnot will run the script not in the normal python interpreter, but through Jython.
 That means that you can add .jar files to sys.path in your script and use the Java classes as you would use python classes.

+# Map/reduce operations

+Sometimes you do not want to just concat results but rather collect data from the complete text, to do something more complicated, e.g. sum values, take averages, collect word usage statistics or sentence info.
+You can use map/reduce style jobs for this (see http://en.wikipedia.org/wiki/MapReduce).

+For this, you need to define (apart from the "headers" variable), two functions: map(file, article, text, resultDict) and reduce (key, valList). "resultDict" is a dictionary of key -> value.
+The function "map" can add (key,value) pairs to it.
+These results get written to files on the cluster, one per job.
+Once all jobs have completed, the pubRunMapReduce script calls your function "reduce" with a key and a list of all values for this key.
+It can yield rows for the final output file, described by the "headers" variable.

+It is a lot easier to understand this with an example:

+    headers = ["pmid", "textLen"]

+    def map(article, file, text, resultDict):
+        pmid = article.pmid
+        resultDict.setdefault(pmid, 0)
+        resultDict[pmid]+=len(text)

+    def reduce(key, valList):
+        pmid = key
+        textSum = sum(valList)
+        yield pmid, textSum

+This example will first create a map with PMID -> length of text on the cluster, then calculate the sum of all the lengths on the cluster headnode and write the result to a tab-sep table with columns "pmid" and "textLen".

 # Installation

 Install these packages in ubuntu:
-    sudo apt-get install catdoc xpdf poppler-utils
+    sudo apt-get install catdoc poppler-utils

+- catdoc contains various converters for Microsoft Office files
+- poppler-utils contains the pdftotext converter

-If text annotation is too slow for you:
+If regular-expression based text annotation is too slow:
-The re2 library for python will make it at least 10 times faster.
+The re2 library will make it at least 10 times faster.
+It is a regular expression engine that avoids backtracking as far as possible, developed originally at Google.
+To install it, you need to download the C++ source from re2.googlecode.com, compile and install it
-You need to download the C++ source from re2.googlecode.com, compile and install it "make;make install" (by default to /usr/local), then install the python wrapper with "pip install re2".
-(If you don't have write access to /usr/local, you need to install the re2 library with "make install prefix=<dir>" and then change setup.py in the python re2 install package, replace "/usr" with <dir>)
+"make;make install" (by default to /usr/local), then install the python wrapper with "pip install re2".
+(If you don't have write access to /usr/local, install the re2 library with "make install prefix=<dir>", then hack setup.py in the python re2 install package, by replacing "/usr" with your <dir>)

 # BUGS to fix: